shorenatsiklauri/guess-number-assignment/README.md

 Furthermore, there should be a button to start the game again, which resets the score and allows the player to make a new guess.
 The highscore information should be preserved even when the game is restarted.

-- Design of the game inspired by old games

 ### Screenshot

 ![](./screenshot.png)